Varner-AS/log4net-appender-newreliclogs/README.md

 ## Parameters

-The appender uses the value of the "NewRelic.AppName" appSetting to populate at 'application' property.
+The appender uses the value of the "NewRelic.AppName" appSetting to populate at *application* property.

-* 'ingestionUrl' is the ingestion URL of NewRelic Logs.
+* *ingestionUrl* is the ingestion URL of NewRelic Logs.
-* 'licenceKey' is the NewRelic License key, which is also used with the NewRelic Agent.
+* *licenceKey* is the NewRelic License key, which is also used with the NewRelic Agent.
-* 'insertKey' is New Relic Insert API key.
-Either 'licenseKey' or 'insertKey' must be supplied or the appender will enter a disabled state.
+* *insertKey* is New Relic Insert API key.
+Either *licenseKey* or *insertKey* must be supplied or the appender will enter a disabled state.

 The events are submitted to NewRelic Logs in batches, and the appender is derived from `BufferingAppenderSkeleton`.
 It therefore supports the following parameter:
-* 'bufferSize' is the maximum number of events to include in a single batch.
+* *bufferSize* is the maximum number of events to include in a single batch.

 To facilitate periodic submission of the buffered log entries, the bundled `TimeAndLevelEvaluator` can be used as outlined in the configuration example.
-The follwoing parameters are supported:
+The following parameters are supported:
-* 'threshold' is one of the valid Levels which would trigger an immediate flush of the logging buffer
+* *threshold* is one of the valid Levels which would trigger an immediate flush of the logging buffer
-* 'interval' is the interval in seconds after which a buffer is flushed regardless of the number of events in it.
+* *interval* is the interval in seconds after which a buffer is flushed regardless of the number of events in it.
 Set to 0 to disable this portion of the evaluator.

 The batches are formatted using NewRelic Logs [detailed JSON body](https://docs.newrelic.com/docs/logs/new-relic-logs/log-api/introduction-log-api#json-content) and are transmitted GZip-compressed.